Fighting to Preserve

 Competitiveness Coalition Mission

-“As Ambassador to New Zealand in the Trump Administration, I saw first-hand how untrustworthy foreign adversaries, including the Chinese Communist Party, are working every day to weaken America’s economic and technological leadership.
-The threat to U.S. competitiveness is grave as politicians in Washington work to pass a series of dangerous bills that represent nothing more than a power grab and expansion of government.
-Lawmakers should reject this Big Government approach, which will hamstring our country’s greatest assets in the global tech race, and open the floodgates to bad actors that want to see us fall behind.” – Chair Scott Brown
+“As Ambassador to New Zealand in the first Trump Administration, I saw first-hand how hostile foreign adversaries, including the Chinese Communist Party, work every day to weaken America’s economic and technological leadership.
+The threat to U.S. competitiveness is grave, and leaders in Washington should work with rather than hamstring industry.
+Lawmakers should reject this America Last approach, which will hamstring our country’s greatest assets in the race for global dominance, and open the floodgates to bad actors that want to see us fall behind.” – Chair Scott Brown

 FAQS

-The Competitiveness Coalition is a first-of-its-kind group educating the public and advocating for light-touch regulation and tax policies that puts consumers first while fostering innovation and attracting new investment.
-Our coalition serves as a counterweight to Washington’s misguided legislative attacks, reminding them it’s American entrepreneurs that move our economy forward.
+The Competitiveness Coalition is a first-of-its-kind group educating the public and advocating for light-touch regulatory policies that put consumers first while fostering innovation and attracting new investment.

-The Competitiveness Coalition is dedicated to spotlighting how American tech drives our economy and supports our competitive edge.
-We are building a campaign-style infrastructure using a combination of earned, paid and digital media, as well as grassroots and grasstops advocacy, and corresponding government relations activity.
+The Competitiveness Coalition is dedicated to spotlighting how American innovation drives our economy and supports our competitive edge.
+We have built a campaign-style infrastructure using a combination of earned, paid and digital media, as well as grassroots and grasstops advocacy, and corresponding government relations activity.

 Visit our Take Action page to let politicians in Washington know you stand on the side of America’s innovation and competitiveness and against efforts to stifle it.
 If you’re an organization interested in joining the Competitiveness Coalition please email contact@competitivenesscoalition.com.